Canada’s Care of Businesses During the COVID-19 Pandemic (updated November 23, 2020)

 CEBA, through the Canadian government, provides credit for small businesses to pay for operating costs (i.e. payroll, rent, utilities, insurance, property tax or debt service).
 Eligible employers are those operating as of March 1, 2020 with $20,000.00 to $1.5 million in total payroll in 2019 (including micro businesses and not-for-profits).
 Financial institutions will provide interest-free credit facilities of up to $40,000.00 to eligible businesses.
 25% (up to $10,000.00) of loans repaid by December 31, 2022 will be forgiven.
 The remaining balance of loans not repaid by December 31, 2022 will be converted to a three-year term loan at 5% interest.
+Eligible businesses (those who can attest to the impact of COVID-19 on theis businesses) may now access an additional interest-free loan of up to $20,000.0, and half of this additional financing would be forgivable if repaid by December 31, 2022.
 We encourage you to contact your financial institution or credit union for more information.
-Qualifying businesses may apply for CEBA until October 31, 2020.
+Qualifying businesses may apply for CEBA until December 31, 2020.

 To be eligible for CEBA, businesses must not have previously used CEBA, must not apply for CEBA with any other financial institution, must intend to continue to operate their businesses or resume operations and must agree to participate in post-funding surveys conducted by the Government of Canada or its agents.
 Export Development Canada has opened a call centre to answer questions related to eligibility for CEBA, application status and the document upload website.
 The call centre is open Monday-Friday, 8:00 a.m.-9:00 p.m.
 ET and can be reached at 1-888-324-4201.